 The party(ies) responsible for the collection of experts fees.
 Where this is the same on each insurance bound it can be specified here.
 Where it is likely to vary by declaration “As agreed by the agreement parties for each insurance bound” should be stated.

-The option(s) must be agreed by Brokers and Insurers at the time of placement along with any other qualifications or provisions deemed necessary by any of the affected parties.
+One of the following option(s) should be agreed by brokers and insurers at the time of placement along with any other qualifications or provisions deemed necessary by any of the affected parties.
+Where it is known up-front, the specific service provider should be named.
+Where the specific service provider will only be identified in the event of a loss (dependent upon location or other factors) then they need not be named within the placing submission.

-A named service provider to collect London market share only.
+An appointed service provider to collect London market share only.

-A named service provider to collect all contract security, including overseas.
+An appointed service provider to collect all contract security, including overseas.

-A named service provider to collect only overseas percentages.
+An appointed service provider to collect only overseas percentages.

 Broker to collect fees.

-Broker to collect experts fees, to be remunerated on a financial basis agreed between the Insurers and Broker at time of placement.
+Broker to collect experts fees, to be remunerated on a financial basis agreed between the insurers and broker at time of placement.

-Any other agreement that can be determined between affected parties at time of Lineslip placement.
+Any other agreement that can be determined between affected parties at time of contract placement.

 N.B.
-The Slip Leader must ensure that any special fee collection arrangements with third party service providers which the expert in question has in place are not prohibited or adversely affected by the selection process above.
+The Slip Leader for insurances bound must ensure that any special fee collection arrangements with third party service providers which the expert in question has in place are not prohibited or adversely affected by the selection process above.

 N.B.
-Where an option relates to fee collection only in respect of just London or just overseas markets (Options 1 and 3) and there are subscribing Insurers from both markets then more than one option must be specified.
+Where an option relates to fee collection only in respect of just London or just overseas markets (Options 1 and 3) and there are subscribing insurers from both markets then more than one option must be specified.

-The options for fee collection recorded in this document may be used with all London Market Lineslips.
-If a Market Reform Contract Lineslip is used then the contract heading will be available to record the necessary information.
-If the Lineslip is not produced to the above (Market Reform Contract) structure then it is recommended that a contract heading of Expert(s) Fees Collection be inserted to record this information.
+The options for fee collection recorded in this document may be used with all London Market Line slips.
+If a Market Reform Contract Line slip is used then the contract heading will be available to record the necessary information.
+If the Line slip is not produced to the above (Market Reform Contract) structure then it is recommended that a contract heading of Expert(s) Fees Collection be inserted to record this information.

-Settlement Due Date
+Settlement Due Date - Mandatory:

-Mandatory:

 Please note that the date shown here is not a “Premium Payment Warranty” or a “Premium Payment Condition”.
-These would normally only apply under a Non-Bulking Lineslip and must continue to be shown under the “Premium Payment Terms” heading in the CONTRACT DETAILS section.
-Premium Payment Warranties and Premium Payment Conditions must be avoided under a Bulking Lineslip as premiums are settled on a bordereaux basis.
+These would normally only apply under a Non-Bulking Line slip and must continue to be shown under the “Premium Payment Terms” heading in the CONTRACT DETAILS section.
+Premium Payment Warranties and Premium Payment Conditions must be avoided under a Bulking Line slip as premiums are settled on a bordereaux basis.

 If an underwriter requires the Settlement Due Date to be the same on each declaration the number of days from the inception date of each declaration should be shown here.
-On a Bulking Lineslip the Settlement Due Date will be a number of days from the end of the applicable Premium Bordereaux Interval.
-If a date is specified for a Bulking Lineslip then the same period shall be used for settlement of subsequent premium bordereaux.
+On a Bulking Line slip the Settlement Due Date will be a number of days from the end of the applicable Premium Bordereaux Interval.
+If a date is specified for a Bulking Line slip then the same period shall be used for settlement of subsequent premium bordereaux.
 Alternatively a Schedule of Settlement Due Dates can be attached for clarity.
-The location of the SDD in this section of the Lineslip does not confer any change in legal effect of the SDD or the implications of non-compliance.
+The location of the SDD in this section of the Line slip does not confer any change in legal effect of the SDD or the implications of non-compliance.

-Bureau Arrangements

-Mandatory:
+Bureau(x) Arrangements - Mandatory:

-This is a mandatory heading where any specific arrangements relating to the bureau including administrative arrangements for premium settlement, delinked accounting, and policy signing or basis of policy agreement clauses must be stated.
-Agreement to use a contract checking service may be referenced here or under non-bureau arrangements, depending upon the provider.
+This is a mandatory heading where any specific arrangements relating to the bureau(x) including administrative arrangements for premium settlement, delinked accounting, and policy signing or basis of policy agreement clauses must be stated.